Boating & Fishing

 Freeways are lakefront locations that provide lake access, boat racks and limited dock space on each of the five lakes.
 Those racks and dock spaces are available to all members in good standing* on a first come/first serve basis.

-The Club marina freeways on the Main Lake are: Club Park, Comet Row, Eckhart Sailing Center, Beach 3 and Beach 4.
+The Club maintains larger marina docks on the Main Lake freeways located at: Club Park, Comet Row, Eckhart Sailing Center, Beach 3, Beach 4 and Black Bear Path.

-New in 2024, Boat Dock Lottery applies to all members wanting a dock in the following locations:
+• In 2024, a Boat Dock Lottery was implemented and applies to all members wanting a dock space in the following locations:

 • Club Park (North of the Clubhouse)

-• Comet Row (South of Beach 2 at the Clubhouse)
+• Comet Row (South of Beach 2 near the Clubhouse)

 • Black Bear Path Freeway